umrover/mrover-ros/src/esw/science_board/README.md

 into the UART message in order to get the particular color to appear on the LED Array.
 This must be consistent with the firmware flashed on the STM32 chip.

-#### Device to MOSFET Device Mapping - science_board/mosfet_device_map/
+#### Device to MOSFET Number Mapping - science_board/device_mosfet_numbers/

-You may choose to configure which device maps to which MOSFET device.
+You may choose to configure which device maps to which MOSFET device number.
-This must be consistent to which MOSFET device the device is connected to electrically.
+This must be consistent to which MOSFET device number the device is connected to electrically.

 #### UART Serial Info - science_board/serial/